 - Schedule regular appointments with your eye doctor.

-If you are experiencing discomfort with your contact lenses, get in touch with Anderson Family Vision Care in Winnipeg North today.
+If you are experiencing discomfort with your contact lenses, get in touch with Anderson Family Vision Care in Winnipeg North (McPhillips) today.
 We’ll get to the bottom of the problem and provide effective solutions for all-day comfort.

 What kinds of contacts are available?